 - Stretch marks

-During your breast augmentation consultation, Dr. Marin will discuss these possible risks with you.
-He will help you choose a breast implant size that will not only meet your cosmetic goals, but also produce a beautiful result and lower your risk of post-surgical complications.
+During your breast augmentation consultation, we will discuss these possible risks with you.
+We will help you choose a breast implant size that will not only meet your cosmetic goals but also produce a beautiful result and lower your risk of post-surgical complications.
+To schedule an appointment, call our office today or fill up our online consultation form.
+We look forward to meeting you.